To-Fujita/ChatBot_with_ParlAI/README.md

 # ChatBot_with_ParlAI

 ## 1. Description
 This is a chat bot based on the ParlAI by Facebook.
-You can speak to some chat bots by keyboard and/or voice.
+You can talk to some chat bots by keyboard and/or voice.
 If you want to enjoy conversation in Japanese, please check "[ChatBot_with_GPT-2_Rinna](https://github.com/To-Fujita/ChatBot_with_GPT-2_Rinna)".

 ## 2. Operational Environment